-Mr. Wicker has been a partner in the law firm of Nelson Mullins Riley & Scarborough LLP in its Raleigh, North Carolina office since November 2009.
+Mr. Wicker was a partner in the law firm of Nelson Mullins Riley & Scarborough LLP in its Raleigh, North Carolina office from November 2009 until his retirement in September 2022.
 He served as Lt.
 Governor of the State of North Carolina from 1993 to 2001.
 Mr. Wicker also previously served as Chairman of the State Board of Community Colleges and as Chairman of North Carolina's Technology Council.
 Mr. Wicker currently serves on the board of directors of First Bancorp, a bank holding company, and is a member of the Campbell Law School Board of Visitors.
 Mr. Wicker was a director of Air T, Inc., an air transportation services company, until 2013.